MicrosoftDocs/dynamics365smb-docs/business-central/across-share-data.md

 ---
 # Sharing Data from Business Central

 Collaboration among people inside and outside an organization is integral part of most businesses.
-As outlined in this article, [!INCLUDE[prod_short](includes/prod_short.md)] offers several features for sharing business data, like a list of records or specific records. <!--, with others&mdash;even those people who don't have a Business Central license in some cases.--
+As outlined in this article, [!INCLUDE[prod_short](includes/prod_short.md)] offers several features for sharing business data, like a list of records, specific records, or documents. <!--, with others&mdash;even those people who don't have a Business Central license in some cases.-->

 With all these features, access to data is protected by the license and permissions of Business Central.